jbejjani2022/InferBiomechanics/README.md

 `python3 main.py analyze ...`

 This will automatically pick up the latest model checkpoint file, and run it on the whole dataset, and print out the results.

+ANALYTICAL BASELINE: To evaluate the results of running an analytical baseline on the whole dataset, run with the `--model analytical` flag.